rprouse/Commodore64/Assembly.md

 - $8E - Switch to uppercase mode
 - $93 - Clear screen

-- ASCII number AND $0F = Decimal Number
-- Decimal number OR $30 = ASCII character
+ASCII number `AND $0F` changes it to a Decimal Number.
+In the other direction, Decimal number `ORA $30` turns it into an ASCII character.

 ## Monitor Commands

-- SYS 8 - Load monitor from BASIC
+- `SYS 8` - Load monitor from BASIC
-- X - Exit to BASIC
+- `X` - Exit to BASIC
-- M 1000 1010 - Display memory from 1000 to 1010
+- `M 1000 1010` - Display memory from 1000 to 1010
-- D 1000 1010 - Disassemble memory from 1000 to 1010
+- `D 1000 1010` - Disassemble memory from 1000 to 1010
-- A 033C LDA $0380 - Assemble at address 033C
+- `A 033C LDA $0380` - Assemble at address 033C
-- R - Display registers
+- `R` - Display registers
-- G 033C - Go to 033C and start running the program
+- `G 033C` - Go to 033C and start running the program
 - `S "PROGRAM",08,033C,0361` - Save
 - `L "PROGRAM",08,033C,0361` - Load